 The decision means that all female track athletes with naturally high levels of testosterone will have to lower the hormone in their bodies if they want to compete at the Olympic Games and other major competitions.
 It underscored how the traditional line in competitive sports between women's and men's competitions runs counter to the modern easing of gender definitions and tolerance of ambiguities.

-Judges for the Lausanne, Switzerland-based Court of Arbitration for Sport, or CAS, ruled 2-1 to reject Semenya’s appeal against the new rules from the International Association of Athletics Federations, or IAAF, that were designed to lower naturally high testosterone levels in female runners with an intersex condition.
+Judges for the Swiss-based Court of Arbitration for Sport, or CAS, ruled 2-1 to reject Semenya's appeal against the new rules from the International Association of Athletics Federations, or IAAF, that were designed to lower naturally high testosterone levels in female runners with an intersex condition.

 She could still appeal to Switzerland's highest court, the Swiss Federal Supreme Court, to try to set aside the CAS ruling based on the legal questions and health impacts of ordering a person to take a hormone medication.